DigitalSilo/digitalsilo.github.io/_pages/home.md

 feature_row_left2:
   - image_path: /assets/images/fast.png
-    title: Digital Silo's language is well-known
-    excerpt: Digital Silo's SDK is in .NET, and that's a popular framework to put a Digital Silo grain together in favorite programming languages like C# or VB.NET.
+    title: It's RESTful, integration made easy!
+    excerpt: Digital Silo collects grains' payloads via a single RESTful Web API POST action and communicates the processing results asynchronously via web sockets.
+The client applications developed in any language, e.g., typescript, C#, etc., need to integrate these two communication features to send JSON payloads and receive asynchronous responses.
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"

 feature_row_right2:
+  - image_path: /assets/images/fast.png
+    title: We've got .NET developers' back
+    excerpt: Digital Silo's SDK is in .NET, and that's a popular framework to put together a Digital Silo grain in developers' favorite programming languages like C# and VB.NET.
+The SDK provides a robust and easy pattern to follow to implement the business logic in a grain.
+The entire Digital Silo was built using C#!
+    url: "#test-link"
+    btn_label: "Read More"
+    btn_class: "btn--primary"

+feature_row_left3:
   - image_path: /assets/images/mighty.png
-    title: Fire up the Silo
-    excerpt: Execute the release pipeline to deploy the infrastructure binaries and make the grains operational
+    title: Submit and forget!
+    excerpt: Just have the grains activated by submitting their respective payloads aka requests in JSON format via a single entry point.
+Digital Silo will notify your client application promptly once the grain processing result becomes available.
+    url: "#test-link"
+    btn_label: "Read More"
+    btn_class: "btn--primary"

+feature_row_right3:
+  - image_path: /assets/images/fast.png
+    title: Run grains randomly, in queue or deferred
+    excerpt: Digital Silo facilitates running grains in any order, or lines them up one by one when needed, or defers their execution to another time or day!
+It depends on how the grains' JSON payloads are declared and the silo figures out their execution pattern.
+Digital Silo can run grains without any specific order, while queue another batch, or defer another set's execution; all these organizations are independent of each other.
+    url: "#test-link"
+    btn_label: "Read More"
+    btn_class: "btn--primary"

+feature_row_left4:
+  - image_path: /assets/images/fast.png
+    title: It's secure
+    excerpt: DAll components and tiers of Digital Silo, starting from the client application, are secured by Microsoft Azure's Active Directory system.
+Digital Silo rejects requests made without a valid authorization token to ensure that the trusted origins are served only.
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"

 # feature_row_techs:
 #   - image_path: assets/images/splash/azure100x100.png